startinmerc/strange-fauna/README.md

 ####Tidy Redux
 * Simplify wish redux state as array
 * Rename "other" as "delivery"
+* Add qty from cart to 'cart' type product cards

 #### API Change
 * Product type switched to id ref of Category in API